jrutkauskas/hpc-sql-experiment/README.md

 I had my choice of a few problems I already knew how to parallelize easily, and since I didn't want to spend too much time writing this code, I wanted to pick an easy one.
 I also knew that something that requires a lot of data to be stored in the database would be terribly slow since I knew the simple queries I had to write in my DBMS course still took quite a long time... let alone trying to do it hundreds or even thousands of times.

-I settled on the problem of computing Riemann sums, specifically estimating this integral:
+I settled on the problem of computing Riemann sums, which will be abbreviated in the code as the RECT problem (because it calculates rectangular areas).
+Specifically, the code estimates this integral with 8,388,600 individual rectangles:

 ![integral of cosine of x from 0 to 10](https://render.githubusercontent.com/render/math?math=%24%5Cint_%7B0%7D%5E10%20cos(x)dx%24)